SALWALD - BÄTTCHRIZJI

 Birgisch / Mund

-From Brig you can reach Birgisch and Mund via Naters.
+From Brig you reach Birgisch and Mund via Naters.

-You can find a car park at the Salwald restaurant or a little higher up in the Äbi.
+Parking is available at the Salwald restaurant or a bit higher up in Äbi.

-Take the post bus to Mund village and start your tour there.
+Take the post bus to Mund village and start your route there.

 The Salwald restaurant can only be reached by car.